 The online world is a great place to grow your business income and profits.
-I get about 50% of my business online.
+I get about 50% of my web design business clients online.

 To take advantage of this opportunity with your business, you need to follow 3 steps.
 Sadly, I have seen too many small businesses take step 1 without following through with steps 2 & 3.